Pliosaurus: England

-Russia
+Slavic regions

 In Russia, the first two known specimens of P. rossicus were discovered in Tithonian rocks of the Lower Volga Basin.
 Due to the abundant presence of the ammonite Dorsoplanites panderi in the type locality of the taxon, the stratigraphic unit thus bears this name.
 Little is known or published about Volga fossils from this period, although a fairly large number of invertebrates have been recorded.
 These include ammonites, bivalves, radiolarians, and dinoflagellates.
 Except P. rossicus and the dubious P. irgisensis, fossils of several contemporary marine reptiles have been discovered, including several species of ichthyosaurs in the region, notably the ophthalmosaurids Arthropterygius, Grendelius, Nannopterygius and Undorosaurus.
 In addition, fossils belonging to a metriorhynchid thalattosuchian are also known from contemporary sediments in this region.
 In 2015, a single tooth discovered at the summit of Mount Sheludivaya in Crimea was attributed to Pliosaurus by Zverkov on the basis of the typical trihedral shape of the genus.
 Dating to the late Valanginian of the Early Cretaceous, it represents the most recent known occurrence of the genus in the fossil record.
 Prior to this find, brachauchenines were the only pliosaurids thought to have persisted across the Jurassic–Cretaceous boundary.